imjoshin/hearthbot/README.md

 <p align="center">
   <sub>
-    Data within this API is Copyright © Blizzard Entertainment - All Rights Reserved This project is not affiliated with Blizzard Entertainment.
+    Data within this API is Copyright © Blizzard Entertainment - All Rights Reserved<br/>
+    This project is not affiliated with Blizzard Entertainment.
   </sub>
 </p>